Nuno Melo (politician)

 João Nuno de Lacerda Teixeira de Melo (born 18 March 1966) is a Portuguese lawyer, conservative politician, current leader of CDS – People's Party (CDS–PP), who is serving as Minister of National Defence, also being a member of the Assembly of the Republic, elected by Porto constituency.
 He was Member of the European Parliament (MEP) between 2009 and 2024.

-Career
+Biography

+Nuno Melo was born in 1966, in Vila Nova de Famalicão.
+He is the cousin of Eurico de Melo, one of the main figures of the Social Democratic Party.

 Member of the Portuguese Parliament, 1999–2009; 2024

 Melo was a member of the Assembly of the Republic for the 8th, 9th and 10th legislative terms, and in 2004 chaired the 13th parliamentary enquiry into the 1980 Camarate air crash in which the Portuguese Prime Minister, Francisco Sá Carneiro, and the Minister of Defence died.

 In 2007, Nuno Melo was elected as Vice President of the Assembly of the Republic to replace Telmo Correia, who became Caucus leader.

 Member of the European Parliament, 2009–2024

 Melo has been a Member of the European Parliament since the 2009 elections.
 He first served on the Committee on Civil Liberties, Justice and Home Affairs before moving to the Committee on Agriculture and Rural Development in 2014.
 In addition, he has been a member of the parliament's delegations to the Euro-Latin American Parliamentary Assembly and to the Mercosur.
 During the parliamentary term from 2009 to 2014, Melo ranked second for the number of parliamentary questions asked to the European Commission (1,434).

 Ahead of the 2014 European elections, the PSD named Melo second on their list, after Paulo Rangel.
 From 2016 until 2017, he was part of the Parliament's Committee of Inquiry into Money Laundering, Tax Avoidance and Tax Evasion (PANA) that investigated the Panama Papers revelations and tax avoidance schemes more broadly.